Translate this page

 E-mail 🔗

-I read my e-mail inbox only on the phone during the commute, when waiting in line, at the toilet, etc. I classify e-mails so I can deal directly with the important ones when I’m at my laptop.
+I read my e-mail inbox only on the phone and only once per day.
+I classify e-mails so I can deal directly with the important ones when I’m at my laptop.

 I use 3 Gmail labels: ‘u’ for urgent, ‘w’ for waiting and ’n’ for next.